apache/beam/sdks/CONTAINERS.md

 ```

 Similarly for the Java and Go SDK harness container images.
 If you want to push the same image
-to multiple registries, you can retagging the image using `docker tag` and push.
+to multiple registries, you can retag the image using `docker tag` and push.

 **(Optional)** On any machine, you can now pull the pushed container image: